1. About CAF

 (b) if you attend one of our events, we may collect information relevant to your attendance at our event (which may include photographs).

-We may also collect other personal information provided to us by you or a third party.
+CAF may also collect other personal information provided to us by you or a third party in accordance with this policy, or when legally required to do so.

 Where personal information of a kind not referred to in this policy is received or inadvertently collected by CAF and we do not require the personal information for our legitimate functions or activities, we will use our best endeavours to dispose of this information securely and in accordance with this policy.